mjbrowns/MiscScripts/README.md

 ## Overview

 At my company, I have a lab environment with some really aging equipment.
 Currently I have 4Gbit Brocade switches and I have some brand new 32Gbit switches.
-Unfortunately they are too far apart to mesh, so the only way to transfer the zoning information is by hand.
+Unfortunately the 4Gbit switches won't mesh with the 16Gbit switches, so the only way to transfer the zoning information is by hand.
 So, I wrote this script instead.

 ## Syntax
 ```bash